Suriya-002/R-D/README.md

 ## Getting Started

-To begin exploring the projecs, clone this repository and set up the environment with the necessary dependencies.
+To begin exploring the projects, clone this repository and set up the environment with the necessary dependencies.

 ```bash
 git clone https://github.com/Suriya-002/R-D.git